Sheshiyer/wiki-heyzackai/01-market-understanding/zack-ai-buyer-persona.md

 - **Educational Value**: Does it genuinely enhance learning and development?
 - **Safety & Privacy**: Are child protection measures comprehensive and transparent?
-- **Alignment with Values**: Does it support screen-free, emotionally intelligent development?
+- **Alignment with Values**: Does it support screen-free playtime philosophy, emotionally intelligent development?
 - **Quality & Durability**: Will it last and maintain its value over time?
 - **Community Approval**: Do other mindful parents recommend it?